Massive roof footprint

 Every sub-vertical inside this sector has slightly different PPA economics — load profile, roof type, covenant strength all vary.

-Highest daytime self-consumption — behind-the-meter PPA wins.
+Highest daytime self-consumption profile within warehousing — behind-the-meter PPA structures win.
+Routinely 1MWp+ systems.

-Often new-build; PPA structured pre-tenant fit-out.
+25,000-50,000 m² roofs = 2-5MWp of PV.
+Often new-build with PPA structured pre-tenant fit-out.

 | System size | 1,200 kWp |